 StringKing 3x Performance Mesh

-- As a major player in the mesh world, StringKing Lacrosse constantly tries different ideas so their products stand out and Type 3x is no exception.
-This mesh utilizes Twistex, a type of twisting woven fibers in the mesh rather than flat fibers.
+- As a significant player in the mesh world, StringKing Lacrosse constantly tries different ideas so their products stand out and Type 3x is no exception.
+This mesh utilizes Twistex, a twisting woven fibers in the mesh rather than flat fibers.
 Twistex gives 3x a rough feel that tugs on the ball increasing the natural feel of the mesh.
 This makes your throws exceptionally true and compliments the consistency of this mesh with added lacrosse stick hold.

 - Type 3x is also lighter than Type 2 mesh which increases natural feel and helps with awareness/control.
 With lighter mesh, you notice the weight of the ball more easily when it’s in your stick.
 This also gives you better awareness of where the ball is in your pocket so you can be more accurate in a faking motion.